Glossary

 The campaign period begins the day the writ is issued and ends three months after election day for a general election.
 Specific restrictions on political financing apply during this period.

+An election day, also known as the polling day, is the day that an election is held.
 An election period ends with election day, which is the last day to vote in an election.

 A geographical area of the province defined in the Representation Act that is represented by a Member of Provincial Parliament (MPP) in the Legislative Assembly of Ontario.
+Ontario is currently divided into 124 electoral districts.

 A candidate who wants to run as part of a political party must receive an endorsement from the party’s leader.
 Endorsements are filed by the party leader before close of nominations during the election period and allow the party name to be placed below the candidate’s name on the ballot.

-A general election is when an election occurs in all the electoral districts in the province at the same time.
+A provincial general election is when an election occurs in all the electoral districts in the province at the same time.
 General elections typically take place every four years.

-When the total number of government seats in the house exceeds the total number of opposition seats.
+Majority government is created when the total number of government seats in the house exceeds the total number of opposition seats.
+The provincial general election usually occurs on the first Thursday in June in the fourth year following a general election.

 When the total number of opposition seats in the house exceeds the total number of government seats.
+In the case of a minority government, a provincial general election can occur at any time.

 A mobile poll is open for part of the day at one location and moves to another location later in the day.
 Mobile polls are typically located in nursing homes and small, long-term care facilities that do not require 12 hours for voting.